jsantell/addon-sdk/doc/module-source/sdk/core/promise.md

 *Note: We could not use `promised` function here, as they reject returned promise if any of the given arguments is rejected.*

-If you need to customize your promises even further you may pass `resolve` a second optional `prototype` argument that will have same effect as with `defer`.

 ## Treat errors as promises

 Now that we can create all kinds of eventual values, it's useful to have a